vvnginx/documentation/content/nim/nginx-app-protect/setup-waf-config-management.md

 tar -czvf compiler.tar.gz nms-nap-compiler/
 ```

-Step-2 : ( On target system)
+#### Step 2: On the target (offline) system

-Prior to execution of below steps, make sure all the OS modules/libraries are updated ( especially glibc).
+Before running the steps, make sure the OS libraries are up to date, especially `glibc`.
-Move the compiler.tar.gz file generated in the previous step to this target system.
+Move the `compiler.tar.gz` file from Step 1 to this system.

 ```bash
 sudo yum install tar -y